top of page

 Jaclyn Costello

-Jaclyn Costello is a writer of speculative literary fiction exploring remembrance, sentience, ecological grief, and the ethical limits of the mechanization of consciousness.
-Her work dwells in the quiet tensions that arise within the commitment to remain human inside systems that no longer require it.
+Jaclyn Costello writes literary speculative fiction that explores remembrance, sentience, ecological grief, and the ethical limits of the mechanization of consciousness.
+Her work dwells in the quiet tensions that arise from the commitment to remain human inside systems that no longer require it.

-She is currently seeking representation for a four-book speculative literary series, beginning with Trembling Men Before the Stillness of Gods and Machines.
+She is currently seeking representation for a four-book series set within a shared near-future, beginning with Trembling Men Before the Stillness of Gods and Machines.

 Trembling Men Before the Stillness of Gods and Machines